Ingwie/OpenAVRc_Hw/BurcAnaTx/doc/PTR-6A/PTR-6A.md

 > [!WARNING]
 > Some older transmitters use an NE5044 as an encoder.
 > It can operate on a supply voltage between 4.5V and 13V.
-> Consequently, the voltage level of the PPM signal from the NE5044 (pin 11) needs to be adjusted.
+> Consequently, the voltage level of the CPPM signal from the NE5044 (pin 11) needs to be adjusted.
 > Since the output is open-collector, it is often connected to a pull-up resistor that can be tied to a maximum of 13V.
-> An NPN transistor-based circuit is perfectly suitable for this purpose.
+> An NPN BC547 transistor-based circuit is perfectly suitable for this purpose.
+> Keep in mind that the **BC547 transistor inverts the CPPM signal**.
+> This must be taken into account when configuring the encoder.
 ![](PPM_limited_level.png)

 2. **Callback Synchronization**